ianfr/asteroid2022/README.md

 # asteroid2022
 Asteroid simulation with gravity, collisions, and cohesion.
 Written in FORTRAN.
+Ubuntu.